chenzhe142/front-end-engineer-interview-questions/README.md

 Some of the practical questions are pretty challenging and interesting to solve.
 Hope this helps you prepare your interview better!

+Please feel free to create pull requests, and add your interview questions here. :)

 ## javascripts
 - ajax: request, response, how to implement, and solve it using native javascripts
 - prototype inheritance